-Botox has been in the news a lot over the last couple of decades - mostly for its incredible cosmetic use, which we're all pretty familiar with in one way or another.
+Botox has been in the news a lot over the last couple of decades - mostly for its cosmetic use, which we're all pretty familiar with in one way or another.
 But did you know that Botox is also being tested for treating depression and anxiety?
 Let's find out how the anti-wrinkle treatment is helping reduce symptoms of mental illness.

 What is depression?